 With water, I'm getting more of those perfume notes.
 Gingerbread with flower honey and dried wood.

 Taste: The palate starts off creamy and spicy.
 Crème patissière (custard) with oak and white pepper.
 Liquor chocolates and instant coffee.
 A hint of lavender vodka and sweet apples.

 Water makes the whisky sweeter with brown sugar and some earthy notes.

 Finish: A sweet and creamy aftertaste.
 Honey and candy.
 Gummi bears with a touch of mint and eucalyptus.
 A pleasant and warming finish.

 ConclusionThe Aultmore 25 is an exclusive and elusive tasty dram.
 It boasts a lovely creamy complexity with a lot of fruity notes.
 If the 12yo is a Premier League player, then the 25yo aims for the Champions League.

 This bottle is priced at £296 / €422 (at The Whisky Exchange that is).
 Bacardi is aiming at the premium segment of the market with this whisky.
 I'm not part of the intended target audience and simply cannot afford it.
 But some people are willing to spend that amount of money on a bottle, so fair enough for me.

-I'd advice to buy a bottle of the new 12 year old and spend some money on a few older independent bottlings of Aultmore.
+I'd the advice to buy a bottle of the new 12-year-old and spend some money on a few older independent bottlings of Aultmore.
 Same amount of money, plenty more Aultmore fun!